iluvjava/Maths/Notebook 2.0/AMATH 515/Gradient Descend/Gradient Descend 1.md

 > The gradient descent for a $\beta$ smoothness function has the convergence rate of $$\mathcal{O}\left(
 > \frac{1}{\sqrt{k}}
 > \right)$$
-> This is sub linear, and it's the most pessimistic upper bound.
+> This is sub linear, and it's the most pessimistic upper bound on the convergence of the gradient (Not the objective function!)

 ---